 - anchored or moored boats, structures, boat ramps, jetties or pontoons

-Exceptions apply to the 60m from shore rule if:
+* Exceptions apply only to the 60m from the shore rule if:

 - the waterway is less than 120m wide, and: